SocialHub.AI

 Jewelry is the hardest repeat-purchase category there is — the value isn't in frequency, it's in catching the next occasion before it passes.

 A purchase is rare, high-ticket, emotionally charged, and years apart, so volume-style points programs simply don't fit — and pure discounting erodes the premium positioning the brand is built on.
-The lever that does work is precision: the occasion and anniversary signals a brand collects are sparse and scattered, and the winners are the ones that turn those signals into AI-driven clienteling — telling each advisor who to reach, when, and with which piece — rather than leaving that intelligence locked in a spreadsheet or a single salesperson's memory.
+The lever that does work is precision: the occasion and anniversary signals a brand collects are sparse and scattered across POS, receipts, and advisor notes, and the winners are the ones that resolve them into one governed profile their AI agents can read — telling each advisor who to reach, when, and with which piece — rather than leaving that intelligence locked in a spreadsheet or a single salesperson's memory.

 What jewelry & watches leaders are up against